 - Technology: hardware, software, infrastructure, etc.

 Knowledge programs are informal, with no defined processes in place and no metrics program specific to KM.
 Employees are often recognized and rewarded for being the only person to know something, sending a message that knowledge hoarding is preferred to collaboration.

 - Instantiation – Processes are established for capturing and sharing tacit knowledge.
 Content repositories are identified, and executives understand the potential for improvements to quality, productivity, and cost metrics if the program succeeds.

 - Value Realization – With tools and processes established, measurable returns on investment (ROI) are identified in this phase.
 Initial processes are adjusted to accelerate publishing and maintenance, and interest in KM spreads beyond a core department.

-Knowledge sharing and collaboration are now commonplace, allowing new approaches to staffing and organizational structures.
+Knowledge creation, sharing and collaboration are now commonplace, allowing new approaches to staffing and organizational structures.
 KM processes are extended though every phase is applied to each pillar, the progression looks different for each of the four aspects being examined for the development of knowledge management.

 In the recognition phase of corporate culture, employees are regularly recognized and rewarded for hoarding knowledge, rather than sharing it with their peers.
 When knowledge is shared, it is common for people other than the creator or expert in that field to take credit.

 Once executives see the ROI for their KM program, you are in the value realization phase.
 The KM program begins to expand beyond support and into other areas of the business.

 The strategic phase is the final one, in which you will typically see executives lead by example and reward knowledge sharing.
 Typically, a cross-enterprise knowledge czar is appointed to manage the ongoing maintenance and enhancements of your program.
 This person sends regular reports on KM efforts to the executive team.

 The recognition phase in regards to the people aspect is painfully apparent as you’ll notice informal collaboration, if any, and no goals or incentives for your team to share their knowledge